 If you have any questions please feel free to contact one of our offices located in Metropolis and Eldorado, IL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Ankle sprains are common but need immediate attention.
-If you need your feet checked, contact Dr. Dean D. Hinners from Illinois.
+You should always make sure your running shoes fit properly in order to avoid injury.
+For more information, contact Dr. Dean D. Hinners from Illinois.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact one of our offices located in Metropolis and Eldorado, IL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.